All Episodes

 I don't know if that is hurting circulation.

-All I know is I think there is a general trend for fewer and fewer people to get their news from the newspapers.
+All I know is I think there is a general trend for fewer and fewer people to get their news from newspapers.

-I don't know what the reasons are.
+I don't know what the reasons are, if it's because people are too lazy to read.

 I don't know if it's because they're just too busy.